vigetlabs/microcosm/README.md

    updated by returning a new value.
 3. Stores do not contain data, they _transform_ it.
 See the section on stores below.
-4. All Actions that return promises will wait to resolve before dispatching.
+4. Actions follow the error-first callbacks, dispatching on success
 5. Utilize language features over library abstraction as much as possible.

-## What problems does it attempt to solve?
+## What problems does it solve?

 1. State isolation.
 Requests to render applications server-side should be as stateless as possible.
 Client-side libraries (such as [Colonel